Skip to main content

 What Is an MRI?

 MRI stands for "magnetic resonance imaging."
-An MRI machine uses a combination of a high-powered magnet and radio waves to capture images that show cross sections of the body's interior.1 This is a noninvasive way to provide your veterinarian with high-resolution diagnostic images of what's going on inside your dog's body.2
+An MRI machine uses a combination of a high-powered magnet and radio waves to capture images that show cross-sections of the body's interior.1 This is a non-invasive way to provide your veterinarian with high-resolution diagnostic images of what's going on inside your dog's body.2

 • Encephalitis